 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.

 Oh, it’s been a hot minute since I was OBSESSED with a salad.
 I’ve been crushing hard on this raw cauliflower salad.
 Why?
 Charisma baby….yeah, I just described a salad with a personality word!
 LOL.

 Food has the power to make us feel good….both while we are eating it, and afterwards too.
 Kinda like being with a friend that is alluring and confident….but still makes you feel good about yourself too.
 This cauliflower salad has that “it” factor that makes me keep coming back for more…plus no food coma….yeah, the feel good lasts and lasts.

 It’s no secret that I adore cauliflower.
 It’s nutritious and totally adaptable.
 I roast it for a low carb hummus, cauliflower steaks or whole roasted cauliflower.
 It is perfect to substitute for grains as a simple cauliflower rice, grain-free tabbouleh, or low-carb onion rolls.
 Other favorite healthy cauliflower recipes include Cauliflower leek soup, cauliflower red lentil soup, roasted cauliflower salad and cauliflower kugel.

-I’ll never give up on my favorite cauliflower recipes, but I’m going to take a moment….or 2…with this Cauliflower Salad…the feel good factor is addictive!
+I’ll never give up on my favorite cauliflower recipes, but I’m going to take a moment….or 2…with this Raw Cauliflower Salad Recipe …the feel good factor is addictive!